Anouar1611/Anouar1611.github.io/_posts/2020-06-14-Dependency-Injection.md

  ***

- # Simple Example of DI :
+ # Simple Example of DI:

      Here's how you would create an object dependency in traditional programming :

  ```java